 With all the TV shows about flipping houses today, it seems that everyone thinks they can do it too.
-While the TV shows show some of the problems the flippers run into, they don't show all the details and planning that go into a good flip.
-And trust me, it's the details that will get you every time.
-If you even suspect that the home you are about to buy, I cannot stress the importance of a home inspection enough.
+While the TV shows show some of the problems the flippers run into, they don’t show all the details and planning that go into a good flip.
+And trust me, it’s the details that will get you every time.
+If you even suspect that there are issues with the home you are about to buy, I cannot stress the importance of a home inspection enough.

 Several times a week, I inspect houses that were flipped.
 Some are very well done, and I only find minor issues.
 The vast majority though, have major issues.
 Most flippers seem to budget for the cosmetics that will help the house sell fast.
 The nice granite countertops, the tile showers, a new coat of paint, and new flooring.
 For a buyer that doesn’t get a home inspection, this may be enough to get them to sign on the dotted line.
 For those that do get a home inspection, we can get into the actual systems of the house and look beyond the beautiful kitchen.

 I recently did a home inspection in Southern Maryland on a house that had been flipped.
 The house was an older split-level ranch on a nice amount of land.
 Cosmetically, the house was great.
 By the time I finished my inspection, my client was scratching his head and asking me what he should do.
 When I turned on the water, we found several burst pipes, the roof was leaking and would have to be replaced really soon, There was mold in the attic, the electrical was a mess, and the deck was not sufficiently supported.
 They were at least thoughtful enough to hang a tarp in the attic to catch the water from the leaking roof.

 |Without a home inspection, my client wouldn’t have known about the mold in the attic and the leaking roof.|